Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: METHODS

 \begin{enumerate}

-\item \textbf{PPG Morphological Phenotyping for AVD:} An analysis module responsible for systematically identifying and quantifying abnormal PPG patterns associated with the pathological states of aortic stenosis and regurgitation from a physiological perspective.
+\item \textbf{PPG Morphological Phenotyping for AVD:} An analysis module responsible for systematically identifying and quantifying abnormal PPG patterns associated with the pathological states of AS and AR from a physiological perspective.

-\item \textbf{Physiology-Guided Self-Supervised Learning (PG-SSL):} An advanced deep learning framework that leverages the physiological patterns defined by the first module as prior knowledge.
+\item \textbf{Physiology-Guided Self-Supervised Learning:} An advanced deep learning framework that leverages the physiological patterns defined by the first module as prior knowledge.
 It addresses the model learning problem through a pipeline of self-supervised pre-training and subsequent gated knowledge-fusion fine-tuning.

 \end{enumerate}

 Our overall workflow, as illustrated in Figure~\ref{fig:overall_framework}, clearly demonstrates how these two modules collaborate within a three-stage process encompassing data collection, pre-training, and fine-tuning.
 This integrated process enables end-to-end prediction of AVD from raw PPG signals.